casact/chainladder-python/docs/friedland/chapter_6.rst

     2006  18375.0  28440.0  29453.0      NaN      NaN      NaN      NaN
     2007  16340.0  25104.0      NaN      NaN      NaN      NaN      NaN
     2008  17985.0      NaN      NaN      NaN      NaN      NaN      NaN

+We see some very slight differences with the table in the text, likely due to rounding (the losses were rounded to the nearest thousand).

 Table 13 – Average Paid Claim Development Triangle
 #######################################################